Jeff-M-Hsu/Bumblebee/README.md

 # Bumblebee
-A simple discord bot that talks about bees
+A discord bot that talks about bees

 To add it to your server, just use this [link](https://discordapp.com/oauth2/authorize?client_id=545813213057515522&scope=bot&permissions=0)